Fu et al. 2025 - Low-accumulation rice and Hg/Cd mitigation

 The one-year field experiment was conducted in May 2023 in Tongren City, Guizhou, China, in Hg-Cd co-contaminated karst farmland.
 Treatments used three replicate plots for conditioner type, foliar barrier combinations, rice-variety screening, and conditioner-rate screening.
 Rice plants and corresponding rhizosphere soils were collected at maturity.
 Soil samples were taken at 0-20 cm using a five-point composite method and kept cold during transport.

 Rice samples were washed, dried at 40 degrees C to constant weight, dehusked, and milled.
 Husked brown rice was digested with HNO3/HClO4 (5:2).
-Hg and As were measured by atomic fluorescence spectrometry; Cd, Pb, and Cr were measured by ICP-MS. Detection limits were Hg 0.003 mg/kg, Cd 0.002 mg/kg, As 0.002 mg/kg, Pb 0.02 mg/kg, and Cr 0.05 mg/kg.
-Soil available Hg was extracted with thioglycolic acid-dibasic sodium phosphate and measured by atomic fluorescence spectrometry; available Cd was extracted with DTPA-CaCl2-TEA and measured by ICP-MS.
+Hg was measured by atomic fluorescence spectrometry on an AFS-933 (Jitian Instruments, Beijing, China); As was measured by AFS on an AFS-8220 (Jitian Instruments).
+Cd, Pb, and Cr were measured by ICP-MS on an ICAP RQ instrument (Thermo Fisher, Waltham, MA, USA).
+Detection limits were Hg 0.003 mg/kg, Cd 0.002 mg/kg, As 0.002 mg/kg, Pb 0.02 mg/kg, and Cr 0.05 mg/kg.
+Soil available Hg was extracted with thioglycolic acid-dibasic sodium phosphate and measured by atomic fluorescence spectrometry; available Cd was extracted with DTPA-CaCl2-TEA and measured by ICP-MS on an Avio 200 (PerkinElmer, Waltham, MA, USA).

 Implications